VirmarSosa/CryptoClustering/README.md

 Calculate the total explained variance.
 The result is 0.8950316570309841.
 Find the Best Value for k after PCA and the best K value is 4.
 Apply the K-means algorithm to cluster Cryptocurrencies after PCA.

+## Technologies Used
+The analysis was conducted using the following technologies:

+Pandas
+hvplot
+KMeans
+PCA
+StandardScaler
+Warnings

+## Running the Code
+To run the code, please follow these steps:

+Install the required dependencies using pip install.

+Clone the repository.
+Open the Jupyter Notebook "Crypto_Clustering.ipynb" and run the code.

+## Deployment
+The application is deployed on GitHub Pages at https://sonila15.github.io/Airbnb-Melbourne/

+The source code is available in the repository at https://github.com/sonila15/Airbnb-Melbourne